h1alexbel/ghminer/README.md

 With `--batchsize 10` you can provide a batch-size value in the range from 10..100.
 The default value is `10`.

-Also, with `--filename` you can provide the name of the file for the output CSV and JSON files.
+Also, with `--filename` you can provide the name of the file for the output repos (CSV and JSON files).
 The default one is `result`.
+By default, it would create `.csv` file only.
+In order to create `.json` too, just pass `--json` option.

 ## How to contribute